LondonCanoeClub/londoncanoeclub.github.io/pages/become-a-member.md

 sidebar_link : true
 sidebar_sort_order : 100
 ---
-New membership applications are now closed for the 2023 season.
-Current members can continue to take out boats during our operating hours until the end of September.

-Check back in the spring for information about 2024 memberships!

-{% if false %}
+{% if true %}
-Membership applications are now open for the 2023 season!
+Membership applications are now open for the 2024 season!
 <a class="link-button" href="{{ site.membership_form }}">Link to membership application</a>

 Prices: